kubeflow/examples/named_entity_recognition/documentation/step-2-build-components.md

 $ ./build_components.sh
 ```

-## Check if the images are successfully pushed to the Google Cloud Repository
+## Check that the images are successfully pushed to the Google Cloud Repository

-Navigate to the Google Cloud Container Registry and validate if you see the components.
+Navigate to the Google Cloud Container Registry and validate that you see the components.

 ![container registry](files/container.png)